 Who Pays the Commission to the Real Estate Agent?

-Who pays a real estate agent is a very common question.
-To understand who pays real estate commissions — whether it's sellers or buyers or both — first take a look at how real estate agents are paid and how they share cooperating commissions.
-Don't be embarrassed if you don't know how commissions work because I've had clients who didn't know, even though I had sold their home, represented them to buy a new home and then later listed that home for sale.
+Many real estate buyers and sellers don't understand exactly who pays the real estate agent involved in the transaction.
+To understand who pays real estate commissions—whether it's sellers or buyers or both—first take a look at how real estate agents are paid and how they share cooperating commissions.
+Don't worry if you don't know how commissions work because I've had clients who didn't know, and it involves a bit of complexity, commission splits and other details that might not be disclosed during the transaction.

 How Real Estate Commissions Work

-Divisions vary.
+Commission divisions vary.
 New agents can receive as little as 30 percent to 40 percent of the total commission received by the brokerage.
 From that amount, other fees may be deducted such as advertising, sign rentals or office expenses.
-Top producing agents might receive 100 percent and pay the broker a desk fee.
+Top-producing agents might receive 100 percent and pay the broker a desk fee.
 Everybody else falls somewhere in between.

 The most common type of listing agreement between a seller and her agent gives that agent's broker the right to exclusively market the home.
 In return for bringing a buyer to the table, the seller agrees to pay a commission to the broker.
 Typically, this fee is represented as a percentage of the sales price and is shared between the listing broker and the broker who brings the buyer.

 Divisions of fees among brokers are not always fair or equal, just like life.
 For example, a seller could sign a listing agreement for seven apples that stipulates the listing broker will receive four apples and will co-broker three apples to the selling broker.
 It's not always a 50/50 split.
 In a buyer's market, sellers might want to consider asking the broker to give a larger percentage to the buyer's broker.
-In a seller's market, the buyer's broker might receive less.
-There is no set formula.
+In a seller's market, the buyer's broker might receive less, and no set formula exists.

 Most divisions of the commission are locally based.
 In some parts of the country, it is very common for a listing agent to make more than the buyer's agent.
 Be sure to ask about your local custom.
 The problem with co-brokerage fees is not necessarily whether to pay more to the buyer's agent than it is to make sure buyer's agents are not paid less than the local custom.